 The answer is uncomfortable.
 It requires examining the internal dynamics of Black America, not just external oppression.
 But the children on those waiting lists are the victims, and it is not blaming them to ask why the adults in their communities are not stepping forward.

-Three structural forces explain the collapse:
+Three structural forces explain the collapse.

 The talented tenth left the neighborhood.
 The great irony of the civil rights movement’s success is that it opened doors that led, primarily, out.
 Desegregation of housing meant that Black professionals could move to suburbs where the schools were better and the streets were safer — and they did, in enormous numbers.
-Between 1970 and 2000, the Black middle class roughly tripled in size, and as it grew, it migrated away from the communities that had produced it (Wilson, The Truly Disadvantaged, University of Chicago Press, 1987).
+Between 1970 and 2000, the Black middle class roughly tripled in size.
+As it grew, it migrated away from the communities that had produced it (Wilson, The Truly Disadvantaged, University of Chicago Press, 1987).

 The doctor, the lawyer, the teacher, the accountant who had once lived on the same block as the janitor and the factory worker now lived in a different zip code.
 They had attended the same church.
 Their children had played in the same parks.
 Now they shopped at different stores and inhabited a different social world.
 The child growing up in Englewood or East Baltimore or the Ninth Ward no longer saw adults who had navigated the path from poverty to stability.
 They saw, instead, an environment in which the most visible models of success were the drug dealer with the new car and the rapper on the television screen.